Code-Institute-Submissions/project3-stream3/README.md

 ### Media and Icons
 The project makes use of images for each product sold through the website.
 These images were downloaded from the internet.
 The images were edited to ensure they have the same aspect ratio using Adobe Photoshop CS5 and GIMP Image Manipulation software.
 All of the images were compressed and saved for web use.

-The website's logo has been created by me using Adobe Illustrator CS5 and it can be seen at: (https://github.com/saigonro/project3-stream3/blob/master/home/static/home/images/logo3.png)
+The website's logo has been created by the author of this repository using Adobe Illustrator CS5 and it can be viewed at: (https://github.com/saigonro/project3-stream3/blob/master/home/static/home/images/logo3.png)

-### Colors
+### Colours
-The website uses the following color pallette:
+The website uses the following colour pallette:
 - #6E7587 for background of the HTML page and hover links
-- #806641 for text color, links color and buttons background
+- #806641 for text colour, links colour and buttons background
 - #AE956D for background of the `container` and `card` classes

 ### Wireframes